FunctionCallTool

 Response Handling: The

-objects, maintaining the link between function calls and responses throughtool_call_id
+to_messagesmethod formats function results into properMessageobjects, maintaining the link between function calls and responses throughtool_call_id.

 Usage and Customization